Developing belonging

 Belonging is rooted in connection; every meaningful interaction can contribute to developing a sense of belonging.

 There are many ways to build meaningful connections across campus.
 Some are through formal spaces – including accessing services and support, teaching, supervision, laboratory and seminar sessions and office hours.
 Others are less formal – for example, corridor conversations or ‘hanging around’ for a chat at the end of an MS Teams call.
-Key connections that students tell us are important in making meaningful connections include:
+This resource has been developed with a specific focus on how to enable students to feel seen, respected and valued in activities related to teaching and learning and campus life.
+In the following sections we will discuss belonging in relation to: